 It can come as a surprise to many people that ambulance expenses are not covered by Medicare.

-Some people will be covered for ambulance by their state government.
-For everyone else, the options are an ambulance subscription or private health insurance if you don't want to be saddled with an ambulance bill that can easily be in the high hundreds.
+Some people will be covered for ambulance use by their state government.
+For everyone else, if you don't want to be saddled with an ambulance bill that could easily reach $1000, the options are an ambulance subscription, which may be best value if that's the only cover you're concerned about, or private health insurance.

 Ambulance cover by state